 I have unusual sexual desires and I feel embarrassed or ashamed to tell my partner what I want.

 Your personal feelings about sex and sexual desire are influenced by many factors, including the beliefs and feelings about sex that you are exposed to in your family, at work, among friends, and in the culture at large.
 In the context of couples therapy, you and your partner can explore where these beliefs and feelings come from, how they impact your sex life, and the role you want them to play in your sexuality going forward.
 I support couples to work through feelings of shame related to sex and to develop a positive relationship with their sexuality.
 Sexual interactions must involve consenting adults.

 Sexual differences do not have to mean the end of a relationship!

 Sexual differences within a relationship can be an opportunity for partners to learn more about themselves sexually, to increase intimacy and closeness, and to have a more fulfilling sex life.
-I identify as sex positive, and I encourage partners to embrace their sexuality, and to find the courage to share their needs, wants, and struggles with their partner in a supported and non-judgmental environment.
+I identify as a sex-positive therapist, and I encourage partners to embrace their sexuality, and to find the courage to share their needs, wants, and struggles with their partner in a supported and non-judgmental environment.
 We can work together to have the difficult conversations, to dream about what might be possible, and then to take practical steps towards something different.

 To find a sex-positive therapist in Denver, Colorado, I encourage you to meet with at least three therapists before making a decision.
-You can schedule a free video consultation to see how it feels to talk with me and to ask any questions you may have.
+You can schedule a free telehealth consultation to see how it feels to talk with me and to ask any questions you may have.
 If you have particular concerns about sex therapy, you can bring them up when we meet!
 Please familiarize yourself with my pricing and logistics before scheduling.